 Christina Wong is an artist from Orlando, Florida.
-She is a full-time Master of Arts student at SCAD and a full-time administrator at Full Sail University.
-She works in a variety of media such as augmented reality, 3D illustration, and crystal jewelry.
+She is a full-time Master of Arts student at SCAD and a full-time financial aid administrator at Full Sail University.
+She works in a variety of media such as augmented reality, 3D illustration, and crystal arts.
 Her interest in art began when she was voted Coloring Queen in kindergarten and since then has been passionate about creative expression.
 She is the type that can see possibilities everywhere and is constantly taking in information by looking at the world around her and asking the questions why, and how, it is the way it is.